-In the 4-20 mA signal range signals of $I{ln}$ < 3 mA (e.g. due to a defective electric cable) signify a fault, which can be evaluated by the valve software.
+In the 4-20 mA signal range signals of I{ln} < 3 mA (e.g. due to a defective electric cable) signify a fault, which can be evaluated by the valve software.
+The monitoring must be activated in the valve software.